Compass-All/SCRUTINIZER/docs/client.md

 #### Memory acquisition

 ```
-#first inspect the target memory, e.g., the hafnimum's exception vector table
+#inspect the target memory, e.g., the hafnimum's exception vector table.
+Up to 20MB at a time.
-sc_user_client -m -e 0x2 -a 0x6000800 -s 2048
+sc_user_client -m -e 0x2 -a 0x6000800 -s 2048 //VA by deafult, or add `-p 1` to use PA access.

-#then save the dump to file named mem_dump
-sc_user_client -o mem

-#or decrypt the dump and save it to file
+#then decrypt the memory dump and save it to a file named `mem_dump`
 sc_user_client -o mem -d

+#show the content

+hexdump -C <file>

 ```